kudobuilder/kudo/keps/0024-parameter-enhancement.md

     max-length: 40
 ```

+### Notes

+Setting parameters from the KUDO CLI needs to add support for YAML value input.
+In addition to multi-line strings, the CLI should also allow to use files and heredocs as parameter value input.

+## Alternatives

-### Alternative Considered: Convert YAML in string to dictionaries
+### Convert YAML in string to dictionaries

 A template function `fromYAML` could be used to convert a parameter value to a dictionary.
 The example above would then change to